hpbrown92/Prolog/README.md

 # STD Diagnosis System

 UNCG A.I.
 Final Project
-<p>STD Diagnosis System will diagnosis the probablity users have an STD based on a series of yes or no responses</p>
+<p>STD Diagnosis System will diagnosis the probablity users have a STD based on a series of yes or no responses</p>